NextechSystems/selectapidocspub/source/includes/_gettingstarted.md

 Before you can access the Nextech API you must have the proper credentials to authenticate.
 These credentials will be provided to you by your Nextech representative.

+**API Limitations**
+- Users of the Nextech API are restricted to a limit of 5,000 API calls per day combined across all applications for a single client
+- Nextech is not responsible for the development or maintenance of any third-party application

 **API Endpoint**
 `https://select.nextech-api.com/api`